Congenital Lung Malformations Treatment & Management

 Fetal surgery

 Preterm labor is one of the greatest challenges in fetal surgery.
 Fetal endoscopic surgery (ie, fetendo) obviates a large uterine incision and may reduce the overall risks of fetal surgery by reducing uterine trauma and, thence, preterm labor.
 Fetal endoscopic surgery, the extrauterine intrapartum (EXIT) procedure, and the plug (ie, tracheal occlusion) procedure have improved the outlook in numerous cases of congenital lung malformation.
 However, fetal surgery is still limited to relatively few tertiary care centers.
-Extracorporeal membrane oxygenation (ECMO) must be available should persistent pulmonary hypertension is detected.
+Extracorporeal membrane oxygenation (ECMO) must be available should persistent pulmonary hypertension be detected.

 A randomized controlled trial of 24 fetuses with congenital diaphragmatic hernia failed to show an appreciable effect on 90-day survival rates after tracheal occlusion to induce lung growth.[9]
 Tracheal occlusion was compared with standard care (planned delivery and intensive postnatal care at a tertiary care center) in this study.